erikjkarlsson/scheme_repl/README.md

 ```

 ## Run

-To run the tests followed by starting the REPL, you can do the
+On GNU+Linux, to run the tests followed by starting the REPL, you can
-following:
+do the following:

 ```python
 $ cd scheme_repl